Two parameters bt-algebra and invariants for links and tied links: The invariant via skein relation

 \begin{proof} It follows from Theorem 4 and Corollary 1. \end{proof}

 \begin{example} \rm Consider the link $ L$ in Figure \ref{Fig4}.
 Here $m=3$, $c=3$ and $p=3$.
 All linking numbers $\ell(i,j)$ are equal to 1.

-The value $\Omega(L)$ is obtained by adding the value of $\Omega$ on the $2^3$ graphs shown in Figure \ref{Fig5}, where they are subdivided in four groups, according to the value of $\Omega$, i.e., to the number of classes.
+The value $\Omega(L)$ is obtained by adding the value of $\Omega$ on the $2^3$ graphs shown in Figure \ref{Fig5}, where they are subdivided in four groups, according to the value of $\Omega$, i.e., to the number of classes, indicated at bottom.
 The coefficients, here written for the four groups, are:

 whereas the corresponding values of $\Omega$ are